Estadio Zorros del Desierto: 2014

-In April progress reached 85% and regional governor Valentín Volta said the stadium would finish in the second half of the year.
+In April progress reached 85% and regional governor Valentín Volta said the stadium would be completed in the second half of the year.

 In May salaries to company employees went unpaid over delays.
-In July payments to workers of Isolux – Corsan were delayed. for September, it was announced that the new stadium it will be opened in November this year, due to delays in municipal delivery of this.
+On June 16, the resolution authorizing payment for the extraordinary works determined in December 2013 was issued.
+This resolution confirmed the extension of the deadline, leaving it at 356 calendar days.
+In July payments to workers of Isolux – Corsan were delayed.
+On August 1, the work was again regularized by resolution, leaving a total of 516 calendar days.
+The deadlines since the previous resolution in June were recorded.
+For September, it was announced that the new stadium would be opened in November that year, due to delays in municipal delivery of this.
 Due to delays and a failure to cover outstanding debts to its subcontractors, Isolux-Corsan ran into difficulties.
 The new completion date was early 2015.

-Then-Chile National Football coach, Jorge Sampaoli, had planned to use the stadium for matches with Brazil and Argentina in the 2018 FIFA World Cup qualification.
+The then Chile National Football coach, Jorge Sampaoli, had planned to use the stadium for matches with Brazil and Argentina in the 2018 FIFA World Cup qualification.